chedinhtrung/clinic/docs/booking-flow.md

 ### Scenario 6: Email already has a pending booking

 1. User reaches the contact form from a different session or with a newer pending hold.
-2. Backend finds an existing `pending` booking for the submitted email.
+2. Backend matches the submitted identity to an existing patient.
-3. Backend updates that email-owned pending booking with the current slot, current session, refreshed expiry, and latest patient details.
+3. Backend keeps the current session-owned booking row, attaches that patient, and refreshes the booking expiry for the next step.
-4. The current session booking is cancelled if it is no longer the canonical booking.
+4. Backend cancels any other pending bookings already attached to that patient.
-5. Frontend is redirected using the booking returned from backend.
+5. Frontend continues using the same booking id.

 Relevant functions:
 - `db_proceed_to_payment_for_session()`